utopia-foss/utopia/README.md

 ## Information for Developers
 ### New to Utopia?
 How do I implement a model?
-Aside from exploring the already existing models, you should check out the guides in the documentation (see above on
-[how to build it](#building-the-documentation)) which will get you started for implementing your own, fancy, new Utopia model. :tada:
+Aside from exploring the already existing models, you should check out the guides in the [documentation](#utopia-documentation)) which will get you started for implementing your own, fancy, new Utopia model. :tada:

 ### Build Types